omni-us/jsonargparse/README.rst

 Two techniques are implemented for resolving signature parameters.
 One makes use of python's `Abstract Syntax Trees (AST)
 <https://docs.python.org/3/library/ast.html>`__ library and the other is based
 on assumptions of class inheritance.
-First it is attempted to get parameters using the AST resolver.
-Only when AST fails, the assumptions resolver is used as fallback.
+The AST resolver is used first and only when AST fails, the assumptions resolver is used as fallback.

 .. note::